Algorithms for the uniqueness of the longest common subsequence: Circular sequences without duplicated genes

 \section{Circular sequences without duplicated genes}

 In Scenario 2, consider $m$ circular gene sequences, where each sequence contains $n$ genes $1,\ldots,n$.
 Each gene has only one copy in each sequence.
-For such circular permutations of $1,\ldots,n$, we need to find the longest common subsequence.
-Assume the length of the longest common subsequence is $n-k$.
+For such circular permutations of $1,\ldots,n$, we need to find the LCS.
+Assume the length of the LCS is $n-k$.